CharlesRea/blazor-presentation/notes.md

 * The framework is opionated.
 I would say you need to be willing to compromise your designs to do things "the Blazor way".
 If that's a deal-breaker, avoid it.

 * It's an interesting space - look to see improvements over the next few years.

+### Where can I learn more?
+ASP.NET docs
+Blazor university

 ### Questions